Workplace Integrity: Fostering Trust And Ethical Behavior

 What Does It Mean to Have Integrity in the Workplace?

-It involves taking responsibility for one’s actions, treating colleagues with respect, and maintaining confidentiality.
+It involves taking responsibility for one’s actions, respecting colleagues, and maintaining confidentiality.

 Five Traits Associated with Integrity in the Workplace